 It’s not all about Rossetti.
 Honestly, if I wrote about Rossetti and his use of green there would be too many images to share for one post.
 I’ll move on to another picture whose inclusion of green inspires me.

 Ophelia by Sir John Everett Millais:

-The green in Ophelia is all about nature, growth and life.
+The green in Ophelia is all about nature, growth, and life.
 It is an example of opposites.
 Ophelia is dying or has already died.
 Drown’d, drown’d, said the Queen.
 To which Ophelia’s brother Laertes replies “Too much of water hast thou, poor Ophelia, and therefore I forbid my tears.”
 It is no secret that this particular painting of Ophelia is my favorite.
 Partly because Elizabeth Siddal posed for Ophelia, but also because it is such a good example of the Pre-Raphaelite maxim “Truth to nature”.
 Millais depicts each twig, each flower with fidelity.
-There is green growth and life everywhere.
+There is verdant growth and life everywhere.
 Water is life.
 In the midst of it floats the dying Ophelia.
 Perhaps Ophelia is the perfect example of a “green girl” if we use the word green in the sense of someone new and inexperienced.
 Ophelia, sheltered and inexperienced at life, was ill prepared to cope with the madness of the adults around her.
 Even the flowers that she picked are shown as they float away from her hand.
 They are dying as well, severed from their roots.

 Look at the flower close to her hand.
 One is a poppy.